software-students-fall2024/1-specification-nyu-now-you-re-unemployed/README.md

 ## User Requirements

-1) As a traveler I want to be able to quickly plan my trip
+1) As a gym goer, I want to create personalized workouts so that I can get exercises fit for me.
-2) As a tourist I want the best recommended routes
-3) As a worker I want to be updated quickly about problems with my usual routes
-4) As a daily user I want to be able to save my normal routes
+2) As a runner, I want to track my steps so that I can stay active.
+3) As a user who struggles with consistency, I want to create short-term and long-term plans so that I stay motivated and maintain a structured routine.
+4) As a person who has quit in the past, I want reminders so that I am held accountable.
-5) As a commuter I want to be able to easily select other options when my train is down
+5) As a new gym goer, I want demonstrational videos so that I can learn how to do workouts properly.
-6)

 ## Activity Diagrams